xdep/BlackNET/README.md

      + Add your custom CSS code to css.php
   - Bug Fixes

-  If you have Login loop issue on previous releases please update to this version.
+  If you have a Login loop issue on previous releases please update to this version.
+  This release works on every hosting provider including free hostings

   Enjoy
 ```